Rational points on K3 surfaces of degree 2: Introduction

 \begin{theorem} Let $X$ be a K3 surface of degree 2 over a number field $K$.
 Then there is a field extension $L/K$ with $[L:K]\leq 12$ such that $X(L)$ is infinite. \end{theorem}

 We may then wonder whether the set of rational points over a finite field extension of $K$ is Zariski dense in $X$.
 If so, we say that the rational points on $X$ are \emph{potentially dense}.
 Apart from K3 surfaces, all other surfaces of Kodaira dimension $\kappa=0$ have potentially dense rational points \cite[Proposition 4.2]{hasset}, \cite[Theorem 3.1]{enriques}.
 For K3 surfaces, it is conjectured that the rational points are also potentially dense.
-Bogomolov and Tschinkel proved that, if a K3 surface admits an elliptic fibration, then its rational points are potentially dense \cite{Bog}.
-In this case, the surface has geometric Picard number $\rho \geq 2$.
 In \cite{bogo2}, Bogomolov and Tschinkel show that any double cover of $\PP^2$ branched along a sextic curve with a singular point has potentially dense rational points.
-The blow-up in the preimage of the singular point under the double cover is a K3 surface which, again, has geometric Picard number $\rho\geq 2$.
+The blow-up in the preimage of the singular point under the double cover is an elliptic K3 surface.
+More generally, Bogomolov and Tschinkel proved potential density of rational points for all elliptic K3 surfaces \cite{Bog}.
+Such surfaces have geometric Picard number $\rho \geq 2$.

-In \cite{vluijk}, van Luijk gave the first explicit example of a K3 surface with geometric Picard number $\rho=1$.
+In \cite{vluijk}, van Luijk gave the first explicit example of a K3 surface over $\QQ$ with geometric Picard number $\rho=1$.
 With this K3 surface, which is of degree 4, he also gave a positive answer to the question of whether there exists a K3 surface over a number field with infinitely many rational points and geometric Picard number 1, asked by Swinnerton-Dyer and Poonen at a workshop in 2002.
 Using this, he proved the following theorem. \begin{theorem}[van Luijk, 2005 \cite{vluijk}] In the moduli space of K3 surfaces of degree 4, the set of surfaces defined over $\QQ$ with geometric Picard number 1 and infinitely many $\QQ$-rational points is Zariski dense. \end{theorem}

-Using van Luijk's method, Enselhans and Jahnel constructed many examples of K3 surfaces of degree 2 with geometric Picard number 1 in \cite{eljah}.
+Using van Luijk's method, Elsenhans and Jahnel constructed many examples of K3 surfaces of degree 2 with geometric Picard number 1 in \cite{eljah}.
 Modifying slightly one of their examples and using the method developed in the proof of Theorem \ref{bound} to find infinitely many rational points, we prove the analogue of van Luijk's theorem for K3 surfaces of degree 2.

-\begin{theorem} In the (coarse) moduli space of K3 surfaces of degree 2, the image of the set of surfaces defined over $\QQ$ with geometric Picard number 1 and infinitely many $\QQ$-rational points is Zariski dense. \end{theorem}
+\begin{theorem} In the (coarse) moduli space of K3 surfaces of degree 2, the set of surfaces defined over $\QQ$ with geometric Picard number 1 and infinitely many $\QQ$-rational points is Zariski dense. \end{theorem}

 The proof of Theorem \ref{bound} is divided into two steps.
 The first consists of finding a curve of geometric genus 1 lying on the K3 surface.
 This can always be done up to enlarging the base field by an extension of degree at most 6, as we prove in Lemma \ref{deg6ext}.
 The proof of this lemma is constructive, so given an explicit K3 surface $X$ of degree 2 over a number field, one can find an explicit extension over which $X$ contains a curve of geometric genus 1.
 In fact, in most cases it will suffice to take the smallest extension $L$ of $K$ over which the branch curve $B$ of $X\map \PP^2$ has $B(L)\neq \emptyset$.
 This gives a way of finding examples of K3 surfaces (of degree 2) with infinitely many rational points over their base field, and this is the key to proving Theorem \ref{moduli}.
 See Remark \ref{rem:constructive} for more details on this.